bradyjoslin/til/content/svelte/histogram.md

 +++
-title = "Histograms with SVG"
+title = "Histograms"
 +++

-Building SVG-based histograms with Svelte is fairly straightforward.
+Building histograms with Svelte is fairly straightforward.

 Here's a naive example of a histogram where the bar height is the number of pixels matching the value of each datapoint.
 Svelte's each loop is used to render a bar per point in the data, with the bar height set the the value of the point.